 These statistics can be cleared using report UJ0_STATISTICS_DELETE

 What to Do: Column5's project team has seen 100's of implementations and sees these logs turned on only about 30% of the time.
 Check your model parameter settings in SPRO transaction.
 We recommend keeping Statistics OFF so your system doesn’t generate these logs.
 These logs are irrelevant unless there are some performance errors you need to troubleshoot.

 - Data Manager log files: There are log files generated while running data manager packages.
 These are logged in the tables – UJF_DOC_CLUSTER, UJD_DATA_INFO, UJD_CLUSTER_TB2

 The report UJF_FILE_SERVICE_DLT_DM_FILES can be used to delete these logs.

-What to Do: These log files are generated every time you run Data Manager Packages and will take up unnecessary space in your database.
-After you've checked the status of your Packages, you should delete these logs which will clear space in your database.
+What to Do: These log files are generated every time you run Data Manager Packages and will take up unnecessary space in your database long after they have served their useful purpose.
+After you have checked the status of your Packages, you should delete these logs which will clear space in your database.

 - Transformation files, conversion files, script logic: These and other documents (can be seen in UJFS) are all logged in table UJF_DOC

 The report UJF_FILE_SERVICE_CLEAN_LOGS can be used to delete these logs from the table

 What to Do: Delete unwanted logs from the tables and save space in the DB tables

 - Application logs of the entire system are stored in the tables BALDAT, BALHDR, BAL_INDX